roberthansen/ra_filings/README.txt

 The following command runs the script:
   > python ra_reports.py

 Kiteworks Scraper (kiteworks_scraper.py):
 This script defines a class which reads the configuration file into its own variables and applies them when accessing the Kiteworks FTP email site through the specified browser.
 The class uses the Python Selenium library to interface with the browser's webdriver.

+The Kiteworks scraper logs into Kiteworks using given authentication information, then cycles through all unread emails checking subject lines against optional filter keywords specified and downloading all attachments from emails that pass the filter.
+Once all unread emails have been opened, the scraper exits.

+The configuration file allows a user to fine-tune the scraper according to their needs and performance.
+For instance, if certain Kiteworks pages take a long time to load, causing the scraper to checking emails, the browser_action_timer and browser_action_retries paramaters can be increased to allow a longer time between attempting actions such as clicking a button, or to allow more attempts at a given action before either returning to the inbox or exiting the scraper.

 Resource Adequacy Report Organizer (ra_report_organizer.py):
 This script reads through the entire contents of the temp_directory, first